-Credits: 3 Course Offering: As Needed Prerequisites: None Corequisites: None This course is designed to familiarize the student with a selection of writings by noted authors of the shorter genre of Literature: the short story, poetry, the essay, and short dramatic selections.
-Areas of instruction include the structure of and literary elements contained in these genre, reading comprehension, vocabulary development, and Literature-based composition.
+Credits: 3 Course Offering: As Needed Prerequisites: None Corequisites: None This course is an application of English Language Arts standards called for in the College and Career Readiness Standards for Adult Education.
+This course provides adult students with an opportunity to read and comprehend literature, including stories, dramas, and poems.
+Area of instruction include the structure of and literary elements contained in these genre, reading comprehension, vocabulary development, and literature-based composition.
+Student Learning Outcomes (SLOs)

 - 1. Determine a theme or central idea of a text.
 (RL.9-10.2, L.9-10.1, L11-12.6) - 2.
 Conduct literary analysis (short story, poetry, etc.).
 (RI.11-12.3) - 3.
 Write informative/explanatory texts to examine and convey complex ideas, concepts, and information.
-(W.9-10.2b-c, W.11-12.9a) - a.
-4. Develop writing by planning, revising, editing, rewriting, or trying a new approach.
-(W.910.2a-f, W.11-12.5, W.11-12.9a, L.9-10.1-3, L.11-12.4a-d)
+(W.9-10.2b-c, W.11-12.9a) - Develop writing by planning, revising, editing, rewriting, or trying a new approach.
+(W.910.2a-f , W.11-12.5, W.11-12.9a, L.9-10.1-3, L.11-12.4ad)